CParivesh/CParivesh/README.md

 I develop projects that prioritize solving business problems, from understanding them, analyzing data, to extracting insights and implementing the solution.
 I also continue to develop myself with improvement and study activities such as a portfolio of data science projects and I also write about the same topic on a blog on Medium

-- 🔭 I’m currently working on **Risk modelling**
+- 🔭 I’m currently working on **Causal Inference, Reasoning and Next-Gen AI models**

-- 📝 I regularly write articles on [Markets/Investments/Finance](Markets/Investments/Finance)
+- 📝 I have recently started writing articles on Linkedin

 - 📫 How to reach me **chparivesh@outlook.com**